intel/llvm/sycl/doc/GetStartedGuide.md

 python $DPCPP_HOME/llvm/buildbot/configure.py --hip \
   --cmake-opt=-DSYCL_BUILD_PI_HIP_ROCM_DIR=/usr/local/rocm
 ```
-If further customization is required, for instance when the layout of
+If further customization is required — for instance when the layout of
-individual directories can not be inferred from `SYCL_BUILD_PI_HIP_ROCM_DIR`,
+individual directories can not be inferred from `SYCL_BUILD_PI_HIP_ROCM_DIR` —
 it is possible to specify the location of HIP include, HSA include and,
 finally, HIP library directories, using the following CMake variables:
 * `SYCL_BUILD_PI_HIP_INCLUDE_DIR`,